INTRO TO Crate Training

 General Info and Tips

-Type - There are many acceptable types of crates.
-However, for growing puppies, an open-wire kennel that comes with and internal divider is most beneficial.
+Type: There are many acceptable types of crates.
+However, for growing puppies, an open-wire kennel that comes with an internal divider is most beneficial.
 It is size-adjustable so that as your puppy grows, you can slide the divider back to create a progressively wider amount of space.
 If you know approximately how large your puppy will grow to be as an adult, you will only have to buy one kennel for all of your puppy's growth stages.
 To create a cozy, closed-in, den-like space, you can also purchase a cloth crate cover, or you can simply throw a blanket over it.
-(Note – It is not recommend to use a soft-sided crate unless you are sure that your dog will not chew through it (ie teething puppies, dogs with anxiety, heavy chewers, etc.)
+Note: It is not recommend to use a soft-sided crate unless you are sure that your dog will not chew through it (ie teething puppies, dogs with anxiety, heavy chewers, etc.

 Self-Entertainment-System (“SES”) — When you crate your pup, it is recommended that you provide her with a high value form of self-entertainment.
 This is will give her something constructive to do that is not reliant upon your presence, and is vital to create a positive association with the crate.
 Two great options include a high value chewable food puzzle such as a Kong or edible chew stick such as a Bully Stick.
 (Note: If your dog is a heavy chewer, swallows things whole, or likes to ingest materials, do not leave her alone with anything that could possibly result in her choking.
 This includes toys, chewing items, clothing, and bedding, and blankets draped over the crate.
 A Kong that is larger than the size of her jaws is really the only safe thing you can leave with an ingester.)

-No Water — Because the crate is intended for sleeping during the night and short-term confinement purposes, leaving water in the crate is not necessary or recommended.
+No Water — Because the crate is intended for sleeping during the night and short-term confinement purposes only, leaving water in the crate is not necessary or recommended.
 It usually just ends up making a mess!

-Amount of Time - The crate is only meant for short durations and for overnight because of the close confinement.
+Amount of Time: The crate is only meant for short durations and for overnights.
 During the daytime, dogs should be in their crate for no more than three hours at one time and six hours total per day.
 Overnight, dogs can stay in their crates for longer durations, usually up to eight hours at a time.
 (If you have a very young puppy, however, she will likely need 1-3 potty breaks during the night.
 Overnight, puppies can usually hold their bladder for ~2 hours plus the number of months in age [for example: 2 months = 4 hours, 3 months = 5 hours, etc].
-Note that each dog is an individual so this may not apply to all dogs.)
+Note that each dog is different, so this may not apply to all dogs.)

-Crate "Time-Outs" - If your household is set up for success, you should not need to put your puppy in the crate very often as a result of unwanted behavior.
-However, if this does happen, that is perfectly okay as long as she already is conditioned to it and has a history of enjoying her time in the crate.
-In general, think of the crate as a safe place for your puppy to calm down, or a way to intercept an unwanted behavior pattern.
-When you do this, remain calm.
+Crate "Time-Outs:” If your household is set up for success, you should not need to put your puppy in the crate very often as a result of undesirable behavior.
+However, if this does happen, putting your puppy in a crate time-out is perfectly okay as long as she already is conditioned to the crate and has a history of enjoying her time in the crate.
+In general, think of the crate as a safe place for your puppy to calm down, or a way to intercept an unwanted behavior pattern (as opposed to a punishment).
+When you put your puppy in her crate to calm down, be sure to remain calm yourself.
 Then, escort her to the crate and give her something to do (ie SES).
 Wait for at least five seconds of calm behavior before letting her out again and then direct her attention toward an appropriate outlet.
 In cases where your pup is really “wound up,” let her stay in the crate for at least twenty minutes or longer.
-It may be that she is over-stimulated or over-tired and she actually needs rest!
+It may be that she is over-stimulated or over-tired and she actually need a rest.

 (OR: what to do until your dog is crate trained)

-Alternative Confinement Options - Because crate training is so restrictive, it can be more stressful for a puppy than some other forms of confinement.
-Typically, the more space a dog has, the less stressful she usually is.
+Alternative Confinement Options: Because crate training is so restrictive, it can be more stressful for a puppy than some other forms of confinement.
 Therefore, until your puppy is comfortable with a crate, it is recommended to put her in a larger contained area.
-Your best option is to put her in a 4x4 exercise pen setting atop a 5x5 linoleum square.
+Your best option is to put her in a 4x4 exercise pen atop a 5x5 linoleum square.
 The exercise pen is nice because it provides more freedom but is enclosed on all sides, which prevents inappropriate chewing.
 The linoleum on the bottom works well because it prevents potty mistakes from soaking into the floor and also provides easy cleaning of food and water spills.
 You will still want to get your dog comfortable with the exercise pen, but it should be a quicker transition.
-If you don’t use an exercise pen, you can alternately restrict her space to a small, carpet-less room with a baby-gate, tether her next to you with a Park-It Pal, attach her to you with a leash, or have her drag a training tail or leash in the room with you.
+If you don’t use an exercise pen, you can alternately restrict her space to a small, carpet-less room with a baby-gate, tether her to you, or have her drag a training tail or leash in the room with you.
 (You would condition her to these boundary tools much like you would condition her to the crate.)